ellenmliu/Interview-practice/README.md

 1) What is the most influential book or blog post you’ve read regarding web development?

-&nbsp;&nbsp;The most influential blog post I have read about web development is 'So, You’re a Web Designer, Right?' by Gorka Melero.
+<p>The most influential blog post I have read about web development is 'So, You’re
+a Web Designer, Right?' by Gorka Melero.
 In this post, he explains how web design was like a few years ago, and how technology evolving affects the way a web designer goes about their work.
 He goes on about how new tech is made for the convenience of our lives, but so many people rejects it because they are so used to what they are doing.
-It encourages me to keep updated with the latest technologies and be opened to incorporate it.
+It encourages me to keep updated with the latest technologies and be opened to incorporate it.</p>

 2) Tell me about a web application you have built.
 Why did you choose to build it?
 What did you learn?
 What challenges did you face and how did you overcome